-A rider is an addition to an insurance policy that is separate from the basic policy and provides additional benefits, usually at additional cost, although some are automatically included.
-Depending on the policy you choose, there are several riders available that provide a wide range of benefits and can help you meet your short- and long-term goals.
-For example, riders can help you lock in guaranteed insurance coverage down the road, or financially protect you in the event that you become disabled, or terminally ill.
-Other riders can guarantee more insurance for you in the future — or even for your spouse or children — without having to provide additional proof of good health.
+A rider is separate from the basic policy and provides additional benefits, usually at an added cost, although some are automatically included.
+Depending on the policy you choose, there are several riders available that can provide a wide range of benefits to help you meet your short- and long-term goals.
+Policy riders also provide you with the flexibility to meet your changing needs, and can grow along with you and your family.

 - Spouse’s Paid-Up Insurance Purchase Option (SPPO)4: Should you die, this rider gives your spouse, provided he/she is the beneficiary of your policy (or family member in New York), the right to purchase a new paid-up life insurance policy on his or her life, without providing evidence of insurability.
 The benefits?
 The SPPO rider may serve to insure someone who is otherwise uninsurable and can be an effective estate planning tool by helping to protect beneficiaries and providing funds to help pay estate taxes after both individuals die.
 This rider is included in most New York Life policies at no additional cost.
 The rider has to be in effect at the time of the Insured’s death.
 The company will reduce the life insurance proceeds to pay the single premium for the paid-up insurance.

-Finding the Perfect Fit
+Finding the perfect fit

 It’s important to understand these are only partial descriptions of some of our riders.
 Not all riders are available on all policies or in every state, and some states vary the terms of certain riders.
-Riders can give you the opportunity to extend or continue life insurance coverage, — sometimes at critical times for you or your family.
+Riders can give you the opportunity to extend or continue life insurance coverage, sometimes at critical times for you or your family.

 Your New York Life agent can work with you—offering more information on specific riders available, and helping you choose which ones fit your needs best.

 Don’t have an agent yet?
 Fill out our “Consult an Agent” form at the top of the page.
 We’ll have an agent in your local area contact you at your convenience for a free consultation.

-In Oregon, the rider form numbers are as follows: Accidental Death Benefit: 208-200; Children’s Insurance: 208-247; Chronic Care Rider: ICC13-231-72; Disability Waiver of Premium: 208-225; Living Benefits: 206-496.27; Spouse’s Paid-Up Insurance Purchase Option: 205-375; and Children’s Insurance: 208-247.
+In Oregon, the rider form numbers are as follows: Accidental Death Benefit: 208-200; Children’s Insurance: 208-247; Chronic Care Rider: ICC13-231-72; Disability Waiver of Premium: 208-225; Living Benefits: 206-496.27; and Spouse’s Paid-Up Insurance Purchase Option: 205-375.

 3 There are certain limitations and restrictions associated with the riders.
 Please consult a New York Life agent for additional information.

 4 Rider Insured’s Paid-Up Insurance Purchase Option in New York.